ufscwiki/Unfavorable-Semicircle-Wiki/docs/Handshake.md

 ![Handshake\_image\_detail\_by\_resto.png](Handshake_image_detail_by_resto.png)

-*detail of spectrogram image by discord user Risto*
+*detail of spectrogram image by Discord user Risto*

 alexbassguy's commentary notes: "You NEVER see symmetrical frequency patterns like that in audio, it's just not how audio works.
 The spooky